 Speaking of snow, it was freezing and it did actually snow on a few occasions.
 While this added to the winter wonderland atmosphere, it wasn’t helpful when we were queuing for rides.
 TOP TIP: When checking weather forecast check Marne la Vallee and not Paris – you probably find it is a few degrees colder.
 I noticed many French people were dressed in ski gear.
 They were obviously regular visitors to the Park.
 We, on the other hand, were Frozen (excuse the pun) the entire time.

-The Disneyland Park is perfect for young children, there are plenty of rides suitable for children of all ages but especially for younger kids.
+The Disneyland Park is perfect for young children.
+There are rides suitable for children of all ages, but particularly for younger kids.
 The Mad Hatter’s tea cups, Buzz Lightyear’s laser blast and Peter Pan’s Flight are all excellent.
 My 9 year old Luke, loved Thunder Mountain, we went on it three times – it’s a roller coaster but thankfully doesn’t go upside down!
-There are ample rides for older kids and daredevils too, Space Mountain, Indiana Jones and the Temple of Peril, to name but a few.
+There are rides for older kids and daredevils too, Space Mountain, Indiana Jones and the Temple of Peril, to name but a few.

 As good as the rides were, they were not the highlight of our visit.
 The parades and shows were fantastic.
 On our first day we watched the Royal Christmas Wishes show .
 This is an outdoor show on the stage beside Sleeping Beauty’s castle.
 The setting was perfect.
 Twice daily Disney’s Christmas Parade comes through the park, which is an incredible spectacle.
 Alex and Luke were constantly shouting out when they saw their favourite characters.
 It was definitely one off the bucket list and something I am sure we will all remember for many years to come.